 Lost-foam casting is a modern form of investment casting that eliminates certain steps in the process.
 The process is generally used for small castings, but has been used to produce complete aircraft door frames, steel castings of up to 300 kg (660 lbs) and aluminium castings of up to 30 kg (66 lbs).
+It is generally more expensive per unit than die casting or sand casting, but has lower equipment costs.
+Process A wax pattern used to create a jet engine turbine blade.
 Hill fort.
 Maiden Castle in England is one of the largest hill forts in Europe.
 Photograph taken in 1935 by Major George Allen (1891–1940).

 Pictographs are often used in writing and graphic systems in which the characters are to a considerable extent pictorial in appearance.
 Pictography is a form of writing which uses representational, pictorial drawings, similarly to cuneiform and, to some extent, hieroglyphic writing, which also uses drawings as phonetic letters or determinative rhymes.
 In certain modern use, pictograms participate to a formal language (e.g. Hazards pictograms).
 Historical Early written symbols were based on pictographs (pictures which resemble what they signify) and ideograms (symbols which represent ideas).
 Some scientists in the field of neuropsychiatry and neuropsychology, such as Prof.